oriolatobi04/AWS-Cloud-Projects/project-1.md

 ![Screenshot 2025-06-17 001333](https://github.com/user-attachments/assets/737c493d-bc6a-4f0f-9c01-161cb468b70e)

 ---
-- The Admin must generate and share a new AWS CLI access key for this ops-user together with the sign-in credentials.
+- The Admin must generate and share the sign-in credentials for this ops-user
 - The ops-user must:
-  - Configure AWS CLI locally using aws configure
-  - Verify limited permission to ONLY EC2 operations
-  - Obtain the correct .pem file to SSH into the bastion EC2 instance
-  - SSH into the bastion and from there into the private EC2
-  - Use aws ec2 stop-instances command to stop both instances from the terminal only
-  - Use aws ec2 describe-instance-status to verify shutdown success
+- Perform a routine shutdown across all resources that was used in this project from the console

 ![Screenshot 2025-06-17 001536](https://github.com/user-attachments/assets/0fcb9842-8a27-4681-82e7-38d44739c0aa)
 ![Screenshot 2025-06-17 001933](https://github.com/user-attachments/assets/c40c2804-6b1c-4be2-a075-108644e2bc2c)